 The WEN 56200i (click here to read my full review) has two three-prong 120V receptacles, one 12V DC receptacle, and one 5V USB port.

 It’s also parallel-ready.
 Transport is easy with this lightweight generator because of its convenient carry handle.

-There is no fuel gauge, but there is an automatic shutdown feature if you are close to running out of either fuel or oil.
+There is no fuel gauge on this portable generator, but there is an automatic shutdown feature if you are close to running out of either fuel or oil.

-Generac offers another generator that has incredibly quiet operation.
+Generac offers another generator that has an incredibly quiet operation.

 An economy mode will result in the quietest noise level while also increasing runtime and fuel efficiency.

 There is no fuel gauge, but there are indicator lights to let you know if you’re running low on oil or if you’re overloading.
 This generator is extremely compact and lightweight.

 It also has a convenient carry handle, so this generator is ideal for transport.
 This makes it great for tailgating and camping.

 - Quiet, Compact, Easy to use.
 AC rated output running Watts: 1700, AC maximum output starting Watts: 2200.
 Rated 120 VAC Amperage-14.1